Equity Principles & Beliefs

 - We believe that the difficulty and pain in the process of equitable change are more about progress and the stamina that is needed to achieve it.

 - We believe that changes are possible if we listen, learn, and act in new ways.
+We believe that each of our lived experiences is equally valuable as team members.

 - We believe all people are an asset to the Food Bank and are valuable within the organization.